What the goat is going on?

-Ten goats from Twin Willow Ranch in Milan, MI, cleared poison ivy and buckthorn on two of Gallup's islands between June 6 and June 27, 2019.
-This pilot project is part of an ongoing effort to clear out the overgrowth and invasive shrubbery as park staff work toward a long-term maintenance plan.
+Ten goats from Twin Willow Ranch in Milan, MI, cleared poison ivy and buckthorn on two of Gallup's islands.
+This was a pilot project is part of an ongoing effort to clear out the overgrowth and invasive shrubbery as park staff work toward a long-term maintenance plan.
 The goats have come back every year since 2019 for touch ups and new jobs.
 We continue to monitor the effectiveness and evaluate this strategy.